Access Control: Models and Methods [updated 2021]

-Access control models have four flavors: Mandatory Access Control (MAC), Role Based Access Control (RBAC), Discretionary Access Control (DAC), and Rule Based Access Control (RBAC or RB-RBAC).
-Let’s look at each of these and what they entail.
+Access control models have four flavors: Mandatory Access Control (MAC), Role-Based Access Control (RBAC), Discretionary Access Control (DAC), and Rule-Based Access Control (RBAC or RB-RBAC).

-The Mandatory Access Control, or MAC, model gives only the owner and custodian management of the access controls.
+The Mandatory Access Control (or MAC) model gives only the owner and custodian management of the access controls.
 This means the end user has no control over any settings that provide any privileges to anyone.
-Now, there are two security models associated with MAC: Biba and Bell-LaPadula.
+There are two security models associated with MAC: Biba and Bell-LaPadula.
 The Biba model is focused on the integrity of information, whereas the Bell-LaPadula model is focused on the confidentiality of information.
-Biba is a setup where a user with low level clearance can read higher level information (called “read up”) and a user with high level clearance can write for lower levels of clearance (called “write down”).
-The Biba model is typically utilized in businesses where employees at lower levels can read higher level information and executives can write to inform the lower level employees.
+Biba is a setup where a user with lower clearance can read higher-level information (called “read up”) and a user with high-level clearance can write for lower levels of clearance (called “write down”).
+The Biba model is typically utilized in businesses where employees at lower levels can read higher-level information and executives can write to inform the lower-level employees.

-The Role Based Access Control, or RBAC, model provides access control based on the position an individual fills in an organization.
+The Role-Based Access Control (RBAC) model provides access control based on the position an individual fills in an organization.
 So, instead of assigning John permissions as a security manager, the position of security manager already has permissions assigned to it.
 In essence, John would just need access to the security manager profile.
 RBAC makes life easier for the system administrator of the organization.
-The big issue with this access control model is that if John requires access to other files, there has to be another way to do it since the roles are only associated with the position; otherwise, security managers from other organizations could possibly get access to files they are unauthorized for.
+The big issue with this access control model is that if John requires access to other files, there has to be another way to do it since the roles are only associated with the position; otherwise, security managers from other organizations could get access to files they are unauthorized for.

 Logical access control methods

-Logical access control is done via access control lists (ACLs), group policies, passwords, and account restrictions.
-We will take a look at each of these to see how they provide controlled access to resources.
+Logical access control is done via access control lists (ACLs), group policies, passwords and account restrictions.

-Access Control Lists (ACLs) are permissions attached to an object (i.e. spreadsheet file) that a system will check to allow or deny control to that object.
+Access Control Lists (ACLs) are permissions attached to an object such as a spreadsheet file, that a system will check to allow or deny control to that object.
 These permissions range from full control to read-only to “access denied.”
-When it comes to the various operating systems (i.e. Windows®, Linux, Mac OS X®), the entries in the ACLs are named “access control entry,” or ACE, and are configured via four pieces of information: a security identifier (SID), an access mask, a flag for operations that can be performed on the object, and another set of flags to determine inherited permissions of the object.
+When it comes to the various operating systems (i.e., Windows, Linux, Mac OS X), the entries in the ACLs are named “access control entry,” or ACE, and are configured via four pieces of information: a security identifier (SID), an access mask, a flag for operations that can be performed on the object and another set of flags to determine inherited permissions of the object.
 So, as one can see, ACLs provide detailed access control for objects.
 However, they can become cumbersome when changes occur frequently and one needs to manage many objects.

 Passwords are “the most common logical access control … sometimes referred to as a logical token” (Ciampa, 2009).
-However, that being said, they need to be tough to hack in order to provide an essential level of access control.
-If one makes the password easy to guess or uses a word in the dictionary, they can be subject to brute force attacks, dictionary attacks, or other attacks using rainbow tables.
-Keeping this in mind, experts agree that the longer the password is, the harder it is to crack, provided the user remembers it and used many different characters and non-keyboard type characters in creating it.
+However, that being said, they need to be tough to hack to provide an essential level of access control.
+If one makes the password easy to guess or uses a word in the dictionary, they can be subject to brute force attacks, dictionary attacks or other attacks using rainbow tables.
+Keeping this in mind, experts agree that the longer the password is, the harder it is to crack, provided the user remembers it and uses many different characters and non-keyboard type characters in creating it.
 Utilizing this concept also makes it more difficult for a hacker to crack the password with the use of rainbow tables.
-Having a two-factor authentication (i.e. Smart card with password) can make things more secure, especially with technology advancing to the point where cracking passwords can take only seconds as pointed out in this article: http://cyberarms.wordpress.com/2010/10/21/cracking-14-character-complex-passwords-in-5-seconds/.
+Having a two-factor authentication (such as a smart card with a password) can make things more secure, especially with technology advancing to the point where cracking passwords can take only seconds.

-In addition, ensuring patches are accomplished regularly, deleting or disabling unnecessary accounts, making the BIOS password-protected, ensuring the computer only boots from the hard drive, and keeping your door locked with your computer behind it will help ensure your passwords are protected.
+Ensuring patches are accomplished regularly, deleting or disabling unnecessary accounts, making the BIOS password-protected, ensuring the computer only boots from the hard drive and keeping your door locked with your computer behind it will help keep passwords protected.